simplelocalize/simplelocalize-cli/README.md

 It is a great tool for CI/CD pipelines and localization automation.

+## Github Actions support

+SimpleLocalize CLI is also availabe as a Github Action here: https://github.com/simplelocalize/github-action-cli

 ## Installation

 The installation process is automated by command-line scripts.
 Both scripts for Windows (PowerShell) and macOS/Linux/Windows downloads a binary file with CLI, copies it to user files and makes it available to run anywhere in the system from a command-line.